DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

       href: TODO
 ---

 We launched [structured reasons for rejection](/manage-teacher-training-applications/reasons-for-rejection-iteration-4/) on 14 January 2021.
+This requires users to select from a range of reasons rather than just entering free text.

-The user need this meets is:
+The candidate user need this meets is:

 {% from "user-needs/macro.njk" import appUserNeeds %}
 {{ appUserNeeds({ items: collections['user-need'] | slugs(tags)}) }}